 Adduction is to bring the shoulder closer to your body.
 So to perform shoulder adduction isometrically, you can place a pillow between your waist and elbow as shown in the figure.
 Try to bring the arm closer to your body and hold that contraction.

 To perform shoulder rotation isometric, you can stand at a steady surface or a wall with a hand supported with a pillow.
 The image here demonstrates how to perform shoulder external rotation.
 Here, you are trying to bring your forearm outwards, and hold that contraction for 3 to 5 seconds without holding your breath.

 To perform shoulder internal rotation, you need to keep the pillow between your forearm and your body.
 Here, you will try to bring the forearm inwards, and hold that contraction in a pain-free range.

 These are the basics of shoulder isometric exercise.
 There are many other ways you can perform isometric contraction.
 It also depends on a person’s strength.
-For examples: Holding a plank position, you are contracting upper body isometrically.
+For example: Holding a plank position, you are contracting the upper body isometrically.
 Or maintaining certain yoga poses, you are using the isometric contraction of the upper body.

 Below you can find the print out for these exercises.